-During last years the programme area enjoyed a sustained growth, with the GDP per capita registering a constant increase over the last decade.
-However, although the general trend is towards economic growth there is a difference between Romania and Ukraine in terms of GDP per capita, with an average for Romania (12,920) about 3 times higher than in Ukraine (3,662) and a difference of about 3 times between Romania and average EU GDP.
+During the last years the programme area enjoyed a sustained growth, with the GDP per capita registering a constant increase over the last decade.
+However, although the general trend is towards economic growth there is a visible difference between Romania and Ukraine in terms of GDP per capita, with an average for Romania (12,920) about three times higher than that in Ukraine (3,662) and a difference of about 3 times between Romania and the average EU GDP.

-As for the economic structure of the two countries, a larger share of the economy relies on agriculture and services in Ukraine than in Romania, while Romania is leading in the industry segment1.
+Regarding the economic structure of the two countries, there can be noted a larger share of the economy relying on agriculture and services in Ukraine than in Romania, while Romania is leading in the industry segment3.

-As far as the inflation2 (consumer price index) is concerned, the rates fluctuate significantly for Ukraine during the last years, but although the inflation rate is double digit we can notice a descendant trend for both countries.
+As far as the inflation4 (consumer price index) is concerned, the rates fluctuate significantly for Ukraine during the last years, but although the inflation rate is double digit we can notice a descendant trend for both countries.

-The disparities between the countries are relevant and are being widened also by disparities compared to neighbouring regions in terms of transportation and work force, which will be presented in the following sections.
+The disparities between the two countries are relevant and are being widened also by disparities compared to the neighbouring regions in terms of transportation and work force, which will be presented in the following sections.